MarcinKilarski/Website-Audit/web-performance.md

 Popular content management systems, such as WordPress, automatically create and insert these different image sizes for you when you add the image to the page, creating an effortless process.

-### 3.4.
+### 4.4.
 Image Compression

 **Overview**

-You can further reduce the size of your images by compressing them using Lossless and Lossy technics.
+You can further reduce the size of your images by compressing them using Lossless and Lossy techniques.
 Lossless will allow you to reduce the size of an image by an average of around 2030% without changing the quality of the image.
 Lossy compression can reduce the size of an image by up to 90% with only a small loss in quality.

 Images often contain unnecessary information when they appear on your pages.
 Unnecessary information includes: the camera the image was taken with, the date the image was made and location it was taken in.
 Additionally, images may contain varieties of colours that human eyes are not able to distinguish.
 By reducing the range of colour on the image by removing them and any unnecessary information, you are able to substantially reduce the image size, making your pages load much faster.

-### 3.5.
+### 4.5.
 Deferred Image Load

 **Overview**